 Acupuncture is a treatment that involves inserting fine, sterile, stainless steel needles into specific points of the body to induce a healing response.
 The treatment evolved over 3000 years ago in China and it is now being used in veterinary and medical practices throughout the world.
 In veterinary medicine, acupuncture is increasingly being recognised as a useful treatment for a wide range of conditions.

 Inserting acupuncture needles stimulates tiny nerve endings that carry impulses to the spinal cord and brain.
 This results in responses within the nervous and endocrine systems, leading to the release of neurotransmitters and hormones.
 These influence the function of the body tissues and organ systems.

 The effect of an individual needle is determined by where it is placed in the body and which nerves are stimulated – hence the need for a thorough knowledge of veterinary anatomy and physiology.

-First Acupuncture increases the release of natural painkillers such as endorphins, enkephalins and serotonin which act on the pain pathways in the brain and spinal cord and can block the transmission of incoming pain signals.
-In the mid-brain,these cause switching and reduced inhibition of the posterior horn cells via non-opiates, the monoamines.
+Initially, acupuncture increases the release of natural painkillers such as endorphins, enkephalins and serotonin which act on the pain pathways in the brain and spinal cord and can block the transmission of incoming pain signals.
+Then secondly in the mid-brain, acupuncture causes switching and reduced inhibition of the posterior horn cells via non-opiates, the monoamines.
 The third level comprises the core areas of the hypothalamus, where beta-endorphin is released.

 The purpose of an acupuncture treatment is to restore the patient to a state of balance or homeostasis.
 By influencing part of the brain called the hypothalamus, acupuncture can affect homeostatic regulatory mechanisms such as the control of blood pressure, pulse, respiration, intestinal motility, hormone secretion and white blood cell production.